-Conflict of Interests In the event of a project proposal of any tier where a committee member is a project owner and/or directly benefits members of the SAF Committee (including ex-officio members), the application will automatically be brought to the committee for approval.
+Conflict of Interests In the event of a project proposal of any tier where a committee member is a project owner and/or directly benefits members of the SEJ Committee (including ex-officio members), the application will automatically be brought to the committee for approval.
 This includes, but is not limited to, the Environmental and Sustainability Programs, the AS Board of Directors, The Office of Sustainability, and The Viking Union.
 The committee member(s) will be asked to abstain from voting.

 COMMITTEE MEMBERSHIP AND OPERATIONS

-The SAF Committee is made up of students, faculty, and staff from different areas of campus which represent different stakeholders in the SAF.
+The SEJ Committee is made up of students, faculty, and staff from different areas of campus which represent different stakeholders in the SEJ.
 The makeup of the committee is as follows:

-AS Vice President for Student Life (Chair) AS Vice President for Business and Operations or Designee (Vice Chair) 3 Students at-large, appointed by AS Board of Directors Environmental and Sustainability Programs Director or Designee 1 ESC Representative or Designee 1 Faculty representative, appointed by the Faculty Senate 1 Representative from Business and Financial Affairs AS Sustainable Action Fund Education Coordinator (non-voting) Sustainable Action Fund Grant Program Coordinator (non-voting)
+AS Vice President for Student Life (Chair) AS Vice President for Business and Operations or Designee (Vice Chair) 3 Students at-large, appointed by AS Board of Directors Environmental and Sustainability Programs Director or Designee 1 ESC Representative or Designee

+1 Prevention and Wellness Services Representative 1 Faculty representative, appointed by the Faculty Senate (appointed Faculty rep can send a designee) 1 Representative from Business and Financial Affairs AS Sustainability, Equity and Justice Fund Education Coordinator (non-voting) Sustainability, Equity and Justice Fund Grant Program Coordinator (non-voting)

-Sustainable Action Fund Project Coordinator (non-voting) Secretary (non-voting) Director of Student Activities, Advisor or Designee (non-voting)
+Sustainability, Equity and Justice Action Fund Project Coordinator (non-voting) Secretary (non-voting) Director of Student Activities, Advisor or Designee (non-voting)

-Member Responsibility Members of the SAF Committee are expected to attend committee meetings and review relevant documents before meetings.
-All voting members are expected to vote according to their own opinion, keeping in mind the goals and values of the program, and ensuring the best use of student funds.
+Member Responsibility Members of the SEJ Committee are expected to attend committee meetings and review relevant documents before meetings.
+All voting members are expected to vote according to their own opinion guided by the SEJ rubric, keeping in mind the goals and values of the SEJ program, and ensuring the best use of student funds.
 Specifically if members miss 3 meetings per quarter they may be asked to give up their seat on the committee.

 RECORDS & ACCOUNTABILITY

-The SAF Program and the SAFC shall be accountable to the student body and shall make all meeting agendas, minutes, and documents available to the public.
-The SAF Operations Staff creates an annual report on the operations of the SAF Program and fee level which can be shared by the AS VP for Student Life to the AS Board of Directors as needed.
+The SEJ Program and the SEJ Fund Committee shall be accountable to the student body and shall make all meeting agendas, minutes, and documents available to the public in alignment with Washington Open Public Meetings Act, 42.30 RCW.
+The SEJ Operations Staff creates an annual report on the operations of the SEJ Program and fee level which can be shared by the AS VP for Student Life to the AS Board of Directors yearly.

 AMENDMENTS